jrmoisan/GPCODE/README.txt

 !--------------------------------------------------------------------

-! sse_max_time  -  calculate sse only with data before this time
+! sse_max_time  -  stop  time of interval where data is weighted with 1.0